evert/evert.github.com/_posts/2023/2023-01-12-knex-sql-injection.md

 Express calls this the 'extended' syntax and turns it on by default.
 In my opinion this is a bad default because it's not really what users expect will happen.
-PHP does this as well, and I believe this may have been where Express (or specifically the [qs][6] library]) got the syntax from.
+PHP does this as well, and I believe this may have been where Express (or specifically the [qs][6] library) got the syntax from.

 This is why I think Express users are expecially likely to be vulnerable.
 I think that most developers in professional settings are decent at validating JSON request bodies with a variety of tools, but I've noticed this is often not the case for query parameters.
-I believe a big reason for this is that the object syntax is not well known, and surprising behavior.
+I believe a big reason for this is that the 'extended' syntax is not well known, and surprising behavior.
 Many people assume these are just strings.
-This is not intended as a plug, but this is also why the default behavior in our [Curveball][7] is to not support this.
+This is not intended as a plug, but this is also why the default behavior in our [Curveball framework][7] is to not support this.
 In most cases it's not needed, and if you do want it you can use `qs` and explicitly opt-in.

-Of course anyone not validating input and making sure that they're really getting integers or strings instead of objects and arrays are still vulnerable.
+But of course, this issue is not limited to query strings.
+If you're not validating input somehwere and this ends up in a `.where()` statement there's risk.

-This does demonstrate again that validation is critical and throw errors whenever you get data you don't expect.
+This does demonstrate again how is critical validating and throw errors whenever you get data you don't expect.
 Even if under normal circumstances nothing weird can happen, a library you use might do the wrong thing with unexpected data instead of just rejecting it.